SuperOfficeDocs/superoffice-docs/user-guide/en/custom-objects/extra-table/index.md

 ## View entries

 1. Click **Requests** > **Tables** in the Navigator.

-2. Click the required table to open it and view existing entries.
-Here, for example, you can click **Show criteria** and search as described under [Search in SuperOffice Service][2], if you cannot see the table entry you are looking for.
+1. Click the required table to open it and view existing entries.
+If you cannot see the table entry you are looking for, click **Show criteria** and [search][2].

-3. Double-click the required table entry in the list.
+1. Double-click the required table entry in the list.
 The following options are available:
     * **Search**: Click here to search for a table entry.
     * **Edit**: Click here to [edit the entry](#edit-entries).
     * **New entry**: Click here to [create a new entry](#create-entries).